2017 Liberty Flames football team

 The 2017 Liberty Flames football team represented Liberty University in the 2017 NCAA Division I FCS football season.
 They were led by sixth-year head coach Turner Gill and played their home games at Williams Stadium.
 They were a member of the Big South Conference.
 They finished the season 6–5, 2–3 in Big South play to finish in fourth place.

-The school owned by Jerry Falwell Jr. announced plans to undergo the two-year transition period join the Division I FBS as a football independent, while remaining in the Big South Conference in all other sports.
+School president Jerry Falwell Jr. announced plans to undergo the two-year transition period join the Division I FBS as a football independent, while remaining in the Big South Conference in all other sports.
 While normally against NCAA rules to transition to FBS without a conference invite, Liberty was granted a waiver.

+Preseason

+Media poll

+The 2017 Big South preseason prediction poll was released on July 18.
+The Flames were ineligible due to their transition to the FBS.